Neuro-Oncology

 The differential diagnosis of meningioma depends entirely on the suspected anatomic location of the tumor.
 No single symptom is diagnostic of a meningioma.
 Grade 1 meningiomas grow slowly over years and produce symptoms when they encroach on critical structures.
 Radiographically, the differential diagnosis includes solitary fibrous tumors of the CNS; lymphoproliferative disorders, such as Rosai-Dorfman; and dural metastases.

 Positron emission tomography (PET) usage is also being investigated for meningiomas.
-Given overexpression of somatostatin receptors, radio-labeled somatostatin ligands such as 68Ga-DOTATOC, 68Ga-DOTATATE, and 68Ga-DOTANOC, which are currently used for neuroendocrine tumors, have shown to be effective (122).
+Given overexpression of somatostatin receptors, radio-labeled somatostatin ligands such as 68Ga-DOTATOC, 68Ga-DOTATATE, and 68Ga-DOTANOC, which are currently used for neuroendocrine tumors, have shown to be effective (93).
 18F-FDG (F-fluorodeoxyglucose)-PET can be used in the detection of high-grade meningiomas, and some studies indicate that FDG-PET can be used as a predictor of tumor recurrence.
-Lee and colleagues showed that the tumor-to-gray matter ratio of FDG uptake was significantly increased in high-grade meningiomas versus grade 1 meningiomas.
-In this study, it was also illustrated that there is a positive correlation between FDG uptake and high MIB-1 index and mitotic count (69).

 Initial results for RTOG 0539, a phase II trial for patients with intermediate grade meningiomas (defined as WHO grade 2 with gross total resection or recurrent WHO grade 1 with any extent of resection) treated with postoperative radiation, demonstrated an excellent 3-year progression-free survival of 93.8% compared to historical control of 70% following gross total resection (Rogers at al 2018).

 Interstitial brachytherapy.
-Thirteen skull-base meningiomas were initially treated with high-activity iodine-125 seeds, with 9 of 11 patients without calcification having a complete response and the two with calcification having a partial response (66).
+Thirteen skull-base meningiomas were initially treated with high-activity iodine-125 seeds, with 9 of 11 patients without calcification having a complete response and the two with calcification having a partial response (48).
 How these results compare with stereotactic radiosurgery or with new skull-base surgery techniques has not been determined.
-A more contemporary retrospective analysis of patients receiving iodine-125 brachytherapy at resection was reported by the group at UCSF.
-Median time to progression after brachytherapy was 11.4 months in WHO grade 2 and 3 meningiomas.
-Treatment was relatively well tolerated, though 16% of patients suffered from radiation necrosis, 12% had sound breakdown, and 8% had hydrocephalus (77).
+A more contemporary retrospective analysis of patients receiving iodine-125 brachytherapy at resection demonstrated that median time to progression after brachytherapy was 11.4 months in WHO grade 2 and 3 meningiomas.
+Treatment was relatively well tolerated, though 16% of patients suffered from radiation necrosis, 12% had sound breakdown, and 8% had hydrocephalus (57).

 Chemotherapy.
 Conventional cytotoxic chemotherapy has no role in the upfront treatment of grade 1 meningiomas and has significant morbidity without significant efficacy in the more aggressive grades and in recurrent disease.
 It is utilized when patients have failed surgical and radiotherapeutic approaches.